DawoudTormos/week-1/README.md

+Assignment 1
-DuringSessionExercising.html is just me writing while the instructor explain.
+- DuringSessionExercising.html is just me writing while the instructor explain.
 I know them but was better than doing nothing.

-index.html is the assignment
+- index.html is the assignment